Tour packages that suits your taste & budget 1000+ India Tours 700+ Excellent Reviews 100% Secure Travel

 As per the beliefs of yogic tradition, Guru Purnima is known as the day on which Lord Shiva has become the first Guru or Adi Guru.
 As per the folklore, the Himalaya’s upper region appeared a yogi about 15,000 years ago.
 His origins were not known to anyone but people gathered on account of his extraordinary presence.
 Although, no life signs were exhibited by him apart from the ecstasy’s tears that sometimes roll down from his face.

 Just 7 seven men continued staying there while all others drifted away.
 When his eyes were opened, he was pleaded by these people so as to know as what has been going on with him.
 These people were dismissed by him but they persisted.
 Lastly, just an introductory step has been given by him before he again closed his eyes and preparations were started by the 7 men.
 The attention of yogi did not come again on them even after weeks, months and years.
 They were looked again by the yogi after his sadhana of 84 years on the Dakshinayana i.e. summer solstice.
 The yogi could no more ignore them as they had turned to exceptional receptacles, remarkably receptive.

 Next day was full moon day on which yogi sat as these seven men’s Guru after turning to south direction and this is how the first yogi (Adiyogi), Shiva come to be Adi Guru.
 The life mechanics were expounded by Adiyogi for several years.
-His knowledge was spread round the world by the 7 disciples who were observed as Saptarishis.
+His knowledge was spread around the world by the 7 disciples who were observed as Saptarishis.

 This day is celebrated by the Indian academics regardless of the religion for thanking the teachers.
-Events are held in number of colleges, schools and universities in which teachers are thanked by the students while the past scholars are remembered.
+Events are held in a number of colleges, schools, and universities in which teachers are thanked by the students while the past scholars are remembered.
 As gratitude’s gesture, teachers are presented with gifts by the alumni.